rsradulescu/IFCO-data-engineering-solution-test/README.md

 ## 1 - Preparing the environment

-To start we can create a new folder in our local machine, to clone the source repository, and opened in VSCode.
+To start, I create a new folder on the local machine, to clone the source repository and open it in VSCode.
 <p align="center">
   <img src=".images/github_clone.png" alt="github clone terminal" width="50%">
 </p>